ltovarm/leetcode/top_interview_150/readme.md

 - `/rotate_array`: Rotate un slice k times.
 - `/valid_palindrome`: Check if the string is a palindrome.
 - `/max_depth_of_binary_tree`: Get the maximum deep of one binary tree.
+- `/same_tree`: Check if two binary trees are equals.

 ## Repository Contents